spectrachrome/eox-ar/README.md

 # Augmented Reality for Geospatial Applications

-A building ground to assess the potential of AR in representing complex geographical data in an intuitive and interactive manner.
+A building ground for the evaluation of the capabilities of AR in a geospatial environment.

 Currently, this is a simple Vue demonstrator application which uses AR.js to instantiate a camera view, register a simple company tag (the one at the top of this document) and then render a cube.
 Please note that this project is still a work-in-progress, so the cube might not render fully or at all.
+Ideally, we can re-use existing code

 ## Resources and Links